-Katie Couric is an award-winning journalist and TV personality, well-known cancer advocate and New York Times best-selling author of The Best Advice I Ever Got: Lessons from Extraordinary Lives.
-Beginning September 10, Couric will host her own daily syndicated daytime talk show, “Katie.”
-She also serves as a special correspondent for ABC News, contributing to “ABC World News,” “Nightline,” “20/20,” “Good Morning America,” “This Week” and to primetime news specials.
-She joined the Disney/ABC Television Group in August 2011.
+Couric hosts and executive produces her own syndicated daytime talk show, Katie, which premiered in national syndication in September 2012.
+She also serves as a special correspondent for ABC News, contributing to ABC World News, Nightline, 20/20, Good Morning America, This Week, and primetime news specials.
+Couric joined the Disney/ABC Television Group in August 2011.

-Couric's steady rise in television news was affirmed over her unprecedented 15-year run as co-anchor of NBC News’ “Today” (1991-1996) and by becoming the first solo female anchor of a national nightly news broadcast as anchor and managing editor of the “CBS Evening News with Katie Couric” (2006-2011).
-At CBS News she was also a contributor to “60 Minutes,” “CBS Sunday Morning” and CBS News primetime specials.
+Couric's steady rise in television news was affirmed over her unprecedented 15-year run as Co-Anchor of NBC News' Today (1991-2006) and by becoming the first solo female anchor of a national nightly news broadcast, as Anchor and Managing Editor of the CBS Evening News with Katie Couric (2006-2011).
+At CBS News, Couric was also a contributor to 60 Minutes, CBS Sunday Morning, and CBS News primetime specials.

-Over the past two decades, Couric has covered the most important news stories around the world, including the bombing in Oklahoma City, the Clarence Thomas hearings, the terrorist attacks of September 11, the shooting at Columbine High School, the earthquake in Haiti, the wars in Iraq and Afghanistan and the shooting in Tucson that wounded Rep. Gabrielle Giffords and killed six others.
+Over the past two decades, Couric has covered the most important news stories around the world, including the bombing in Oklahoma City, The Clarence Thomas hearings, the terrorist attacks of September 11, the shooting at Columbine High School, the earthquake in Haiti, the wars in Iraq and Afghanistan, and the shooting in Tucson that wounded Rep. Gabrielle Giffords and killed six others.
 She has also covered eight Olympic Games, the funeral of Princess Diana and the Royal Wedding of Prince William and Kate Middleton in April 2011.
-Her 2008 interview with Republican Vice Presidential candidate Sarah Palin is considered one of the most impactful political interviews in recent memory.
+Her 2008 interview with Republican vice presidential candidate Sarah Palin is considered one of the most impactful political interviews in recent memory.

-Couric's interviewing and reporting skills have won her many awards through the years: The “CBS Evening News with Katie Couric” received the prestigious Edward R. Murrow Award for Best Newscast in 2008 and 2009.
-The University of Southern California's Annenberg School for Communication & Journalism awarded her the Walter Cronkite Award for Special Achievement in 2009 for National Impact on the 2008 Campaign, and in 2009 the University of South Dakota and Freedom Forum awarded her the Al Neuharth Award for Excellence in the Media.
+Couric's interviewing and reporting skills have won her many awards through the years: The CBS Evening News with Katie Couric received the prestigious Edward R. Murrow Award for Best Newscast in 2008 and 2009.
+The University of Southern California's Annenberg School for Communication & Journalism awarded Couric the Walter Cronkite Award for Special Achievement in 2009 for "National Impact on the 2008 Campaign," and in 2009, the University of South Dakota and Freedom Forum awarded her the Al Neuharth Award for Excellence in the Media.

 After losing her husband, Jay Monahan, to colon cancer in 1998, Couric became a public leader in the fight against the country's second largest cancer killer.
-In March 2000, she launched the National Colorectal Cancer Research Alliance (NCCRA) with the Entertainment Industry Foundation (EIF) and cancer activist Lilly Tartikoff to fund cutting-edge research in colorectal cancer and to generate awareness about the life-saving value of screening.
-Following her on-air colonoscopy in 2000, a scientifically documented 20% increase in the number of colonoscopies performed across the country was dubbed "The Couric Effect" by researchers at the University of Michigan.
-Her series on colon cancer received the George Foster Peabody Award and led to a 2001 RTNDA-Edward R. Murrow Award for Overall Excellence for NBC News.
+In March 2000, Couric launched the National Colorectal Cancer Research Alliance (NCCRA) with the Entertainment Industry Foundation (EIF) and cancer activist Lilly Tartikoff to fund cutting-edge research in colorectal cancer and generate awareness about the life-saving value of screening.
+Following Couric's on-air colonoscopy in 2000, a scientifically documented 20% increase in the number of colonoscopies performed across the country was dubbed "The Couric Effect" by researchers at the University of Michigan.
+Couric's series on colon cancer received the George Foster Peabody Award and led to a 2001 RTNDA-Edward R. Murrow Award for Overall Excellence for NBC News.

 Couric helped co-found The Jay Monahan Center for Gastrointestinal Health at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
 The Monahan Center, which opened in March 2004, provides a comprehensive, fully integrated multi-disciplinary program, stressing education and prevention in addition to diagnosis and treatment of gastrointestinal cancers.
 The Monahan Center's mission focuses on the seamless coordination of all needed care for patients and their families facing the difficult diagnosis of gastrointestinal cancer.
 As part of her work to generate funds for both the Center and the nine scientists whose research the NCCRA supports, Couric has hosted three extremely successful benefits.

-Couric began her broadcast journalism career as a desk assistant at ABC News in Washington, DC in 1979.
-Over the next 10 years, she worked as an assignment editor, associate producer, producer and political correspondent for CNN, and reported for WTVJ in Miami, Florida and WRC-TV in Washington, DC, before joining NBC News in 1989 as deputy Pentagon reporter.
-In June 1990, she was named NBC's first National correspondent.
+Couric began her broadcast journalism career as a desk assistant at ABC News in Washington, D.C. in 1979.
+Over the next 10 years, she worked as an assignment editor, associate producer, producer, and political correspondent for CNN, and reported for WTVJ in Miami, Florida and WRC-TV in Washington, D.C., before joining NBC News in 1989 as deputy Pentagon reporter.
+In June 1990, she was named NBC's first national correspondent.

-Born in Arlington, Virginia, Couric graduated with honors from the University of Virginia in 1979 with a bachelor's degree in English and a focus on American studies.
+Born in Arlington, Virginia, Couric graduated with honors from the University of Virginia in 1979 with a bachelor's degree in English and a focus on American Studies.
 She lives in New York City and has two daughters.